rclone/rclone/MANUAL.md

 #### --s3-acl

-Canned ACL used when creating buckets and/or storing objects in S3.
+Canned ACL used when creating buckets and storing or copying objects.

 For more info visit https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl

+Note that this ACL is applied when server side copying objects as S3 doesn't copy the ACL from the source but rather writes a fresh one.

 - Config:      acl
 - Env Var:     RCLONE_S3_ACL